MARafey/Image-Encryption/README.md

 pip install -r requirements.txt
 ```

-The project requires PyTorch, torchvision, ultralytics (for YOLO), and other dependencies listed in the requirements.txt file.
+The project requires PyTorch, torchvision, ultralytics (for YOLO), OpenCV, scikit-image, and other dependencies listed in the requirements.txt file.

 ### YOLO Model Download

 On first run, the system will automatically download the YOLOv8n model if not already present.

-## Dataset Structure
+## Supported Datasets

+### Standard Image Dataset

-The dataset should be organized in the following structure:
+For general purpose image encryption, the dataset should be organized in the following structure:

 ```
 dataset/